Aurora-Primary/start/README.md

 This repository is your project's source code.
 It started as the [Aurora-Primary/start](https://github.com/Aurora-Primary/start) template, customized with your app during export.

-When you tap **Export** in Aurora, the app copies this project into a new repository under your GitHub account.
-You'll see:
+When you tap **Export** in Aurora, the app copies this project into a new repository under your GitHub account:

 > **Repository copied successfully**
-> *{repo} is now available in your GitHub account.*
+> *Your new repository is now available in your GitHub account.*

 You own this repo.
 You can keep building in Aurora separately — export creates a snapshot you can develop further on your Mac.